widd/cp-protocol/as2/server/player.md

 ### Send Message
-Sent to all penguins in a room to show a message sent by a penguin.
+Sent to all penguins in a room to show a message sent by a penguin. `sm`

 |Argument|Type|Variadic?|
 |---|---|---|